Advising You After Your Fall

 When you are buying groceries for your family or rushing through a parking lot on your way to work, you are probably thinking about the tasks you need to complete by the day’s end.
 What you aren’t concerned about is whether the surfaces you’re walking on are safe from slip-and-fall hazards.

-For more than a quarter of a century, Hensley Law Office has been representing victims of slip-and-fall accidents who have been injured due to a property owner’s failure in upkeep.
+For more than 25 years, Hensley Law Office has been representing victims of slip-and-fall accidents who have been injured due to a property owner’s failure in upkeep.
 As a preeminent trial attorney in Greenup County, Jeff Hensley, our principal lawyer, has substantial experience in designing legal strategies that effectively promote personal injury claims in court.
 Drawing on his extensive litigation practice and legal knowledge, Jeff can tailor a plan to help you obtain maximum compensation for your injuries.

 Receive The Settlement You Deserve